 Methodologies are helpful, but even with a methodology in hand, you have to create all of the process documentation yourself.
 That’s a lot of work, isn’t it?

 Fortunately, there’s no need to do process improvement solo.
-ClickUp Templates are here to back you up, whether you need to understand your team’s scope of work or create SOPs for new processes. 🌻
+As we saw, ClickUp’s free templates are here to back you up, whether you need to understand your team’s scope of work or create SOPs for new processes. 🌻

 ClickUp Process Improvement Work Breakdown Structure Template